How to Get Pixel-Perfect Designs in Adobe Illustrator

 The inspiration for this post came to me very recently whilst working on a premium icon pack called Vector Application Icons, my aim for this set of icons was to create a collection of monochrome icons for web applications and other uses such as toolbar icons in iOS apps.
 The icons needed to be fully scalable for flexibility, so using vectors was a must, but I also wanted them to look crisp and sharp at tiny sizes (all the way down to 16x16px).

-Photoshop could have done this, but it’s vector drawing abilities are not the most intuitive around, and Fireworks would have worked okay too, in fact this is what Fireworks was designed for!
+Photoshop could have done this, but its vector drawing abilities are not the most intuitive around, and Fireworks would have worked okay too; in fact, this is what Fireworks was designed for!
 But honestly, for me neither of them can compare with Illustrator when it comes to super fast, pure vector drawing.

 So, with this in mind, I started reading up and testing techniques for working with pixels in Illustrator, and these are the top 3 techniques that I learned and now want to share with you guys.